6 Real Estate SEO Tips to Maximize Your Google Visibility in 2020

 Covering this spectrum of keyword segments will help dictate how to define your content.

-Making sure you have a wealth of unique and helpful content displayed throughout your site is a pivotal step in creating the foundation of a strong SEO strategy.
-Keep in mind that not all content has to be text-based and you may want to consider other mediums to utilize such as photography, graphics and video.
+Make sure you have a wealth of unique and helpful content displayed throughout your site to create a foundation for a strong SEO strategy.
+Keep in mind that not all content has to be text-based and you may want to consider other mediums to utilize such as images, graphics and video.

 Unique content for a CRE site can come in many shapes and forms such as:

 - Relevant industry reports and research

 - Original news articles

 Many commercial real estate companies will reuse the same (or close to the same) content or cover the bare minimum.
 For example, it’s common to see the exact same property descriptions reused over-and-over for multiple published property listings.
 The more optimal approach is to create detailed and unique property description for the site you want to optimize and rank for SEO.

 Every page of a commercial real estate website has important SEO elements associated with it.
 Specifically, the page title, the site description, and even pictures have meta data that are used by Google to understand the overall content of the page.
 It is imperative to utilize these informational building blocks to help Google place your site into the relevant searches and get your site listed correctly.

 More often than not, this will be your company name truncated with a simple description of what you do or where you operate.
 Here are a couple templates of simple, yet effective page titles: “(State and/ or City) Commercial Real Estate I Company Name” or “Company Name I (State and/ or City) Retail Brokers”.